Find out how your school can become part of the national News21 program.

 Some schools have used existing scholarship or special funds to support their fellows while others have garnered new support through naming opportunities.
 In the latter circumstance, the supporter will be credited in the byline or credit line for the student’s work.
 For example, the 2012 University of Nebraska fellows were identified in project descriptions and in bylines with the name of the Peter Kiewit Foundation, which funded their work.
 Similarly, two ASU fellows were identified as Women & Philanthropy News21 Fellows in recognition of the philanthropy that funded their work on stories about female veterans.
 Other fellows are recognized as Hearst Foundations Fellows, Ethics & Excellence in Journalism Foundation Fellows, etc.

-Recent fellows have come from almost two dozen journalism schools, including ASU; Central Michigan University; Elon University; Florida International University; Harvard University; Kent State University; Sewanee, the University of the South; Syracuse University; University of Florida; University of Maryland; University of Minnesota; University of Missouri; University of Nebraska; University of Oklahoma; University of Oregon; University of North Carolina; and University of Texas.
+Recent fellows have come from more than two dozen journalism schools, including ASU; Elon University; Florida International University, Louisiana State University, Syracuse University, University of Florida, University of Maryland, University of Minnesota, University of Missouri, University of Oklahoma, University of Oregon, University of North Carolina, University of Texas and University of British Columbia, among others.

 The benefits of News21 to the fellows are proven: Students receive an unparalleled experience working one-on-one with some of the best journalism minds in the country on in-depth and digitally innovative projects and receive unprecedented national distribution and recognition of their work.
 Past News21 fellows have an employment placement record – both qualitatively and quantitatively — that is far superior to both the national averages and the placements of peers within their institutions.